Wrongful conviction of David Camm: Verdict

 The public reaction to the verdict was mixed.
 Many Louisville and Southern Indiana residents who lived through the extensive media coverage were surprised by the not guilty verdict in the third trial.
 In reaction to the verdict, a local resident stated "A lot of people are — just like I am — completely shocked, and a lot of people think that he should not be out."
 Nationally, the Camm case garnered a lot of attention from wrongful conviction advocacy groups who believed that the previous convictions were miscarriages of justice.

 Bill Lamb, President and General Manager of WDRB, the Fox affiliate in Louisville, Kentucky, issued a public apology to Camm stating: "Seven years ago, I did a Point of View criticizing David Camm's attorneys for seeking yet another appeal right after his second conviction for the murder of his family.
 I wondered when Indiana taxpayers would get to stop paying fortunes in trial expenses, and why any accused killer could possibly deserve so many 'do-overs'.
 Well, now we have the answer: When they're not guilty."
-After the third trial, a juror, in response to the question "Do you think that they intentionally wanted to convict an innocent man?" responded "I would hope not but…I sense that the State Police had a hard time admitting that they had made a mistake."
+After the third trial, a juror, in response to the question "Do you think that they intentionally wanted to convict an innocent man?" responded "I would hope not but ...
+I sense that the State Police had a hard time admitting that they had made a mistake."

 Blood spatter evidence

 The heavy reliance on blood spatter evidence in this case was widely criticized.
 In his review of the case, former federal prosecutor Kent Wicker said "Blood spatter evidence has come under a lot of criticism in the past few years.
 In 2009 the National Academy of Sciences issued a report criticizing the scientific foundation of that."
 The report calls for more standardization within a number of forensic fields including blood spatter analysis.
-The report highlights the tendency of blood spatter analysts to overstate the reliability of their methods in the court room.
+The report highlights the tendency of blood spatter analysts to overstate the reliability of their methods in the courtroom.

 Dr. Robert Shaler, founding director of the Penn State Forensic Science Program, decried blood spatter analysis as unreliable in the Camm case.
 "The problem in this case is the number of stains are minimal," he said.
 "I think you're really on the edge of reliability."
 Dr. Shaler said blood stain pattern analysis as a science is "essentially guesswork".
 The problem with blood spatter analysis is that "you do not have the supporting underlying science" to back up your conclusions.
 All of the blood spatter analysts involved in the case from the start (aside from Stites) have been "experts" in the traditional sense.
 The problem is "We have two opinions in this case.
 That, in essence, is a 50 percent error rate."